debops/debops/docs/ansible/roles/apt_install/defaults-detailed.rst

 apt_install__debconf
 -------------------------

-These YAML lists can be used to add some values to Debconf database.
-Each entry has the same keys as the ones used by `Ansible ansible.builtin.debconf module`_.
-See its documentation for parameter advanced usage and syntax.
+These lists of YAML dictionaries can be used to add some values to the Debconf database.
+Each entry has the same keys as the ones used by the `Ansible ansible.builtin.debconf module`_.
+See its documentation for detailed parameter usage and syntax.

 ``name``
   Required.
 Name of the package to configure.